Storied Objects from the Smithsonian Folklife Festival

 On the evening of July 5, the epic confrontation between Rāma and Rāvana took place on the National Mall.
 At the drama’s climax, Rāma shoots a blazing arrow into the demon king, who explodes into flames.
 It is a noisy conflagration—all three effigies are packed with firecrackers.
 In the end, good triumphs over evil, and the audience is cleansed in the process.

 The Mela! program lives on in people’s memories.
 Visitors recount their fascination watching figures emerge from the piles of thin bamboo sticks.
 Staff remember the complex logistics of mounting the finale—in essence a giant bonfire—on the country’s most restricted National Park.
 Fire trucks, firefighters, and emergency supplies were everywhere.
 For former Festival director Diana Parker, exposure to the distinctly non-Western practice of destroying something so exquisite for ritual purposes was both transfixing and unforgettable.
+All that remained was a 29-inch length of singed bamboo, which was used by staff for many years to talk about the purpose of the Festival, including its occasionally dramatic events—and the transience of some of them.

 The Smithsonian Castle and Wisconsin program site are front and center on this painted wood plate.
 With musical notes raining down from above, artist Jean Giese used rosemaling—a Norwegian decorative painting style—to commemorate her experience at the 1998 Folklife Festival.